Cykelero/packberry/README.md

 ### pack

-If you can't list all the fields in advance, use `pack` instead of `fields` (and `filters`), and do the packing yourself.
+If you can't list all the fields in advance, use `pack` instead of `fields`, and do the packing yourself.
 The returned value must be readily JSON-serializable.

 ````js
 serializer.register(Movie, {